 This policy shall not be construed to restrict academic freedom at the University, nor shall it be construed to restrict constitutionally protected expression.

 Conduct prohibited by this policy may also violate Title IX of the Education Amendments of 1972 and Title VII of the Civil Rights Act of 1964, as well as other applicable federal and state laws.
-Danny Shaha is the Title IX Coordinator.
-Deputy Title IX Coordinators include Karen Feldbaum, Interim Senior Director of the Office of Student Conduct; Kim Lantz Yoder, Equity Officer, Penn State College of Medicine; Charmelle Green, Associate Athletic Director of Intercollegiate Athletics; and Julie Del Giorno, Director of Athletics Integrity and Investigative Services.
+Chris Harris is the Title IX Coordinator.
+Deputy Title IX Coordinators include Charmelle Green, Senior Associate Athletic Director of Intercollegiate Athletics and Kim Lantz Yoder, Equity Officer, Penn State College of Medicine.
 Additional information about how to contact these individuals, or to otherwise pursue or report a violation of this Policy, is set forth below.

 Pursuant to this policy and Title IX of the Education Amendments of 1972, the University will identify Responsible and Confidential Employees on a regular, ongoing basis, and notify these individuals of their obligations to report (or not report) potential violations.

 The University will provide regular, mandatory training for all University employees related to issues covered under this Policy.
 All University employees will be required to complete Title IX training within the first 30 days of employment at the University.
 In addition, all University employees will be required to complete an Annual Compliance Training as a reminder of reporting requirements and procedures on a yearly basis.